Admission to Graduate Programs

 Students are admitted to the Graduate Architecture Program on a competitive basis.
 Applicants are reviewed by an admissions group comprised of faculty members from the School of Architecture + Design and are evaluated on the basis of their previous background, including academic performance and relevant work experience.
 It is essential that applicants demonstrate qualities necessary for successful study at the graduate level through their previous academic work, and that they have shown responsibility, judgment, motivation, imagination and receptivity to new ideas.

 Although submission of a paper application is possible, applicants are strongly encouraged to use the on-line application to the Virginia Tech Graduate School.
-It is the responsibility of the applicant to ensure that the completed application and required supporting materials are received by the University Graduate School and the Graduate Architecture Program, including the portfolio (required for 2 candidates), no later than January 15th for admission for the following fall semester to the M.Arch., MS.Arch., or Ph.D.
+It is the responsibility of the applicant to ensure that the completed application and required supporting materials are received by the University Graduate School and the Graduate Architecture Program, including the portfolio (required for M.Arch.2 candidates), no later than February 15th for admission for the following fall semester to the M.Arch., MS.Arch., or Ph.D.
 ADR programs.
-(NOTE: The application deadline for the MLA program is February 15th.)
+(NOTE: The application deadline for the MLA program is also February 15th.)
 If all materials are not received by the deadline, the application may not be considered for admission.

 Every effort will be made to notify applicants by mail of the admission decision by the first week of April.
 However, some applications will be held for further review pending available space.